model-driven-devops/cml-lifecycle/docs/jenkins.md

 ## Backlog Items
 These are items that will be updated once primary workflow is completed:

 -<b> Only update nodes that are not running current image release </b> - Current pipeline targets, stops, wipes, and updates all nodes matching user input node name.
+-<b> Config backup or extraction </b> - Backup current config and store it using the managed files plugin or as an archieve item.
+When new image is booted up, apply previous config.
+Second option - basline config is always stored externally and applied to new node.

 ## Adding Definition Files to Jenkins